Fresno rent assistance programs.

 Fresno California, 93701 Phone: 237-0851

-This agency provides social services and various forms of assistance to those people in need of help.
-Services include senior services programs and they are a great place to call for information and guidance.
+This agency provides social services and various forms of assistance to those people in need of help, including information on rent help.
+Services include senior care programs and they are a great place to call for information and guidance.
+More on Fresno County Catholic Charities.

 Sanctuary Youth Shelter